ksilisk/telegram-bot-spring/README.md

 >
 > Supports long polling, webhooks, routing, interceptors, and pluggable HTTP clients.

-## ⚠️ Status

-This project is **not yet published to Maven Central**.
-You can use it via local build or GitHub Packages until the first release is deployed.

 ## 🚀 Features

 * **Plug & Play** — launch a Telegram bot easily.